Runbook/runbook/docs/developers/architecture-overview.md

 ### CRAS - CloudRoutes Action Service

 The CloudRoutes Action Service or CRAS is designed to perform the "Reaction" aspect of Runbook's Monitoring and Reacting.
-Like the ACTIONS there are two main programs with CRAS, `cras/broker.py` or CRAS Broker and `cras/actioner.py` or CRAS Actioner.
+Like the MONITORS there are two main programs with CRAS, `cras/broker.py` or CRAS Broker and `cras/actioner.py` or CRAS Actioner.

 #### Broker

-Like the ACTIONS Broker the CRAS Broker simply receives JSON messages from the ACTIONS Worker or CRBRIDGE Bridge processes and forwards them to a CRAS Actioner process.
+Like the MONITORS Broker the CRAS Broker simply receives JSON messages from the MONITORS Worker or CRBRIDGE Bridge processes and forwards them to a CRAS Actioner process.
 This facilitates the ability for multiple monitor results to be processed at the same time and from multiple machines.
-Like the ACTIONS broker while currently this process is a single process in each datacenter it does not necessarily require this.
+Like the MONITORS broker while currently this process is a single process in each datacenter it does not necessarily require this.
 To scale the performance of monitor result processing multiple Brokers could be launched.

 #### Actioner

 The CRAS Actioner process is the process that performs reaction tasks.
-Like the ACTIONS worker the code to perform a reaction is stored within modules in the `actions/` directory.
-An example of this would be the `actions/enotify` module which handles email notification reactions.
+Like the MONITORS worker the code to perform a reaction is stored within modules in the `monitors/` directory.
+An example of this would be the `monitors/enotify` module which handles email notification reactions.

-When the CRAS Actioner process receives the JSON message from the ACTIONS Worker process it will first look-up the monitor from Redis and then RethinkDB.
+When the CRAS Actioner process receives the JSON message from the MONITORS Worker process it will first look-up the monitor from Redis and then RethinkDB.
 If the RethinkDB request does not return a result due to a RethinkDB error the monitor is flagged as a `cache-only` monitor.
 The idea behind this is that even if RethinkDB is down the monitor should still be actioned to ensure that Runbook is providing it's function of protecting user environments.

 Each monitor JSON message has a list of reactions associated with that monitor.
 After looking up he monitor the Actioner process will loop through these reactions.
 The Actioner will look-up reaction details first from Redis and secondly from RethinkDB following the same process as the monitor data look-ups.
 In this case, the Actioner will compare the `lastrun` time from both results and utilize the newest.
 This is to ensure that `frequency` settings within the reaction are honored if the reaction was executed from another datacenter.

-When the Actioner process has the reaction data it then loads the appropriate `actions/` module and executes the appropriate method for performing the reaction.
+When the Actioner process has the reaction data it then loads the appropriate `monitors/` module and executes the appropriate method for performing the reaction.
 When reactions are executed a set of "meta" reactions are also executed, these are essentially reactions of reactions and are used to update the RethinkDB and Redis datastores as well as update any reaction tracking logs.

 After all user defined reactions have been executed a list of default reactions are executed for the monitor.
 These reactions are similar to the "meta" reactions, but are reacting on the monitor itself rather than the reaction.